Here's why you really need a torque wrench

 If the lug nuts are put on too tightly, the threads on the wheels studs can stretch beyond their elastic range.
 In the extreme, this can cause the studs to break and the wheel will come flying off with disastrous results.
 Too loose, and the lug nuts will gradually work their way loose, which is just as bad.

-When a wheel comes off, the wheel is generally damaged beyond repair, and the Airstream tends to get collateral body damage that can run into the thousands of dollars – like this disaster:
+When a wheel comes off, the wheel is generally damaged beyond repair, and the Airstream tends to get collateral body damage that can run into the thousands of dollars – like the disaster shown below, which resulted from a service technician over tightening the lug nuts.

 Airstream damaged wheel why you need a torque wrench

-You don't want to guess at the proper tightness.
-Even if you work with cars every day, you can't accurately estimate how tight those nuts should be.
+Never guess at the proper tightness of the lug nuts.
+Even if you work with cars every day, you can't accurately estimate how tight the nuts should be.
 The torque wrench is the way smart professionals verify the job is done right.

-Here's how to use one and make sure you're lug nuts are properly torqued:
+Here's how to use this essential tool to make sure the lug nuts are properly torqued.

 Before putting lug nuts on, check that the threads are clean (no dirt or grease).
 Wipe any contaminants off with a paper towel or clean rag.